 According to city statistics, around 9.7 percent of Berkeley residents commute to work on bicycles.
-Because Berkeley is a city known for its bike-friendliness, it attracts many bicyclists every year to enjoy the scenic views and to exercise.
+Because Berkeley is a city known for its bike-friendliness, it attracts many bicyclists yearly to enjoy scenic views and exercise.
 Others use bicycles to go to school or as a means of recreation instead of walking or driving.
-It is still common for motorists to ignore cyclists' rights of way or just be negligent, causing injuries every year.Fatalities and Injuries Among Bicyclists in Berkeley
+It is common for motorists to ignore cyclists' rights of way or be negligent, causing injuries every year.Fatalities and Injuries Among Bicyclists in Berkeley

-Unfortunately, Berkeley ranked first in the number of cyclist injuries and fatalities in the state during 2019, as reported by the California Office of Traffic Safety.
+Unfortunately, Berkeley ranked first in the number of cyclist injuries and fatalities in the state during 2019, as the California Office of Traffic Safety reported.
 This statistic is further compounded by the fact that many bicycle collisions remain unreported, implying much higher numbers.
 With the help of a Berkeley bicycle accident attorney, financial compensation may be secured whenever a cyclist is injured or killed due to the negligence of a motorist.Dangerous Areas for Biking in Berkeley

-While biking in Berkeley is common and generally safe, there are areas that report a high number of bicycle accidents.
+While biking in Berkeley is common and generally safe, some areas report a high number of bicycle accidents.
 Most authorities agree that the reported number is lower than the actual count since many bicyclists do not disclose a minor injury.
 Frequent bicycle accidents occur in the downtown area and at major intersections as follows:

 - Intersections along Ashby Avenue

 - Around UC Berkeley along Centennial Drive

 - The intersection of Shattuck and University avenues

 - The intersection of Dwight Way and Milvia Street

 - Euclid Avenue and Crystal Way